-Balances with the central bank and treasury bills and government stock are subject to counterparty limits.
+Balances with the central bank, treasury bills and government stock (financial assets designated at fair value) are subject to counterparty limits.
 Balances due from other banks are also subject to counterparty limits and together with credit ratings are factors in determining the investment decision.

-The bank applies credit ratings in line with regulatory requirements to reflect the credit risk of financial instruments.
-External credit ratings from reputable international ratings agencies are utilised for cross-border exposures, which is augmented with thorough internal credit and financial analyses in the determination and setting of exposure limits.
-Distinction between two broad credit quality classes is made, i.e. investment grade (AAA to BBB) and speculative / highyield (BB and lower).
+The bank applies credit ratings in line with BID 17 'Country risk management' to reflect the credit risk of financial instruments.
+External credit ratings from reputable international ratings agencies are utilised for cross border exposures, which is augmented with thorough internal credit and financial analyses in the determination and setting of exposure limits.
+Distinction between two broad credit quality classes are made, i.e. investment grade (AAA to BBB) and speculative / high-yield (BB and lower).
 Fitch ratings are utilised as far as possible.
 If Fitch ratings are not available, Moody's and Standard & Poor's ratings are used for classification.
-If no ratings are available, i.e. certain African countries for example, these exposures are classified as unrated.
+If no ratings are available, i.e. certain African countries for example, these exposures are classified as unrated and are subject to much stricter lending criteria.